4 Marijuana Stocks to Buy for the Big 2020 Rebound

 [Editor’s note: “4 Marijuana Stocks to Buy for the Big 2020 Rebound” is regularly updated to include the most relevant information available.]

-That’s why, though mid-January, the ETFMG Alternative Harvest ETF (NYSEARCA:MJ) was up nearly 10% year-to-date.

 Then, the coronavirus pandemic hit.
 The global economy came to a screeching halt.
-Stocks everywhere have fallen off a cliff.
-Marijuana stocks especially, because these companies are, for the most part, heavily indebted, cash-poor, and richly valued.
+Stocks everywhere fell off a cliff.
+Marijuana stocks especially, because these companies are, for the most part, heavily indebted, cash poor and richly valued.

-But, just as quickly as the pandemic hit, it’s fading.
+But just as quickly as the pandemic hit, the rout is fading.
 The economy is gradually normalizing.
-Stocks are rebounding.
-And marijuana stocks are rebounding with extra vigor.
+And stocks — particularly marijuana stocks — are rebounding with vigor.
 The ETFMG Alternative Harvest ETF is up more than 40% from its March lows.

 I’d stick with this big rally in pot stocks.
 It’s only going to heat up in the second-half of 2020, as the aforementioned bull thesis comes back into focus.
 Revenue trends will improve on the back of more store openings and new products.
 Margin trends will improve thanks to curbed production and cost-cutting measures.
 Profit trends will materially improve alongside higher revenues and margins.